Cartoon Network and LGBTQ representation: Awards

 Some Cartoon Network animated series, with LGBTQ representation, have been nominated for awards.
 In 2012, 2013, 2014, and 2019, Adventure Time was nominated for the Critics' Choice Television Award for Best Animated Series.
 In 2021, Harley Quinn was nominated for the award and would be nominated again in 2023.

-From 2018 to 2025, six animated series were nominated for the GLAAD Media Award for Outstanding Kids and Family Programming: Steven Universe (2018, 2019, 2021), Adventure Time (2019), Craig of the Creek (2021, 2023, 2024), Summer Camp Island (2021, 2022, 2024), Trick or Treat Scooby-Doo!
-(2023) and Let's Go, Bananas!
-(2025) Also, Steven Universe: The Movie was nominated in 2020 and the Adventure Time: Distant Lands episode "Obsidian", centering on the relationship between Princess Bubblegum and Marceline the Vampire Queen, was nominated for the same GLAAD award, in 2021.
+From 2018 to 2026, seven animated series were nominated for the GLAAD Media Award for Outstanding Kids and Family Programming: Steven Universe (2018, 2019, 2021), Adventure Time (2019), Craig of the Creek (2021, 2023, 2024), Summer Camp Island (2021, 2022, 2024), Trick or Treat Scooby-Doo!
+(2023), Let's Go, Bananas!
+(2025) and Adventure Time: Fionna and Cake (2026).
+Also, Steven Universe: The Movie was nominated in 2020 and the Adventure Time: Distant Lands episode "Obsidian", centering on the relationship between Princess Bubblegum and Marceline the Vampire Queen, was nominated for the same GLAAD award, in 2021.

-Of these nominees, only Steven Universe was given the award in 2019.
+Of these nominees, Steven Universe was given the award in 2019 and Adventure Time: Fionna and Cake in 2026.
 Additionally, the Adventure Time: Distant Lands episode "BMO" won a Kidscreen Award for Best One-Off, Special or TV Movie, in 2021.
 Previously, BMO was confirmed as a genderfluid character.
-The episode also featured Y5, an anthropomorphic rabbit and teenage scientist between age 11 and 13 who lives in The Drift, who chooses her new name Voice actress Glory Curda later argued that Y5's story has a lot of context and is representative of coming out into your own identity and defining yourself with whatever terms are comfortable for you.
+The episode also featured Y5, an anthropomorphic rabbit and teenage scientist between age 11 and 13 who lives in The Drift, who chooses her new name.
+Voice actress Glory Curda later argued that Y5's story has a lot of context and is representative of coming out into your own identity and defining yourself with whatever terms are comfortable.

 In 2023, at the 2nd Children's and Family Emmy Awards, for Craig of the Creek writers, Matt Burnett, Ben Levin, Jeff Trammell, Dashawn Mahone, Najja Porter, Deena Beck, and Ashleigh Hairston, were nominated for the "Outstanding Writing for an Animated Program" category.